Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And I've shouted him out on my Instagram a few times.

 He is the OG and he's a great guy.
-And nothing but respect for him.

-Giving you your flowers, Tom, if you're watching this. this.
+Nothing but respect for him.
+Giving you your flowers, Tom, if you're watching this.

 Yep, Tom.
 Shout out if you're watching this.

-Where can people find you?
-If they want to learn more from you, can they DM you?
-Yeah, so you can find me on all social media platforms, you know, TikTok, Instagram, YouTube, the whole nine at PJL
+Can they DM you?
+Yeah, so you can find me on all social media platforms, you know, TikTok, Instagram, YouTube, the whole nine at PJ

-Invests.
+invests.
 A lot of people do miss the L in there.

-Yeah, so it's PJ L, which is
+Yeah, so it's PJL, which is

 Preston James Landis.
 But I also say sometimes peace, joy, and love.